 Asking this in your reading interest surveys would bring to light the type of book a student prefers reading.

 Now, instead of giving fictional, non-fictional as your options for an elementary student, try giving options like a book with many pictures, a book with lots of words, or a book with crossword puzzles.
 They’ll be way more interested in choosing from these options.

 3. How do you like to spend your free time?

 This question would highlight the interest areas of the student, based on which the reading material or books can be selected for them.

 4. What’s the best way to study for a test?

-Reading the notes or study material is considered the most efficient way to prepare for a test.
+Reading the notes or study material is considered the most efficient way to prepare for a test, and usually, students score high test grades by studying in this way.
 But if the student chooses other options, you would clearly understand the work required to bring out the reader in them.